folio-org/okapi/doc/guide.md

 (`=`).
 It is a single argument as far as URI is concerned so be sure to encode comma as `%2C` and equal as `%3D`.
 See [Tenant Interface](#tenant-interface) for more information.

+Note that Okapi does not validate tenant parameters.
+They are passed verbatim to modules.
+At this time (June 2021), some modules honor the keys `loadSample` and `loadReference`.

+### install parameter invoke

 For all calls that enables/disables modules for a tenant, it is possible to completely skip invoking module via HTTP by using query parameter